Joyte/JoyRouter/docs/joyrouter/advanced_usage/function_arguments.md

         -   `query` - The argument is a query parameter
         -   `header` - The argument is a header
         -   `cookie` - The argument is a cookie
+        -   `body` - The argument is in the body of the request
         ```

     === "type:"